Biological Safety Cabinets: Class I, II & III Explained - biological safety cabinets classes explained

 Diagnostic specimen handling Class II, Type A2

-Small-quantity volatile/radionuclide Class II, Type B1
+Small-quantity volatile or trace radionuclide Class II, Type B1

 BSL-4 maximum containment Class III